 12. Terrorism Might Be Covered

-With terrorist attacks happening in travel destinations like Paris and Belgium, you might wonder whether your trip is covered against this possibility.
+With terrorist attacks happening all over the world, you might wonder whether your trip is covered against this possibility.
 The answer is yes, many times it is.
 Some plans offer trip cancellation coverage in the event of a terrorist attack after your purchase date and within 30 days of your trip.

 13. You Should Use a UStiA Member